CtrlK

 Conciseness

-The skill is reasonably well-organized but includes some content Claude already knows or could infer (e.g., explaining what TLS is, general compliance framework descriptions).
-The compliance mapping tables and enterprise considerations sections add bulk that could be summarized or linked out.
+The skill is reasonably well-organized but includes some content Claude would already know or could infer (e.g., explaining what TLS is, basic proxy configuration, general compliance framework descriptions).
+The compliance mapping tables and enterprise considerations sections add bulk that could be trimmed or moved to separate reference files.
 However, the tables and diagrams are efficient formats for the information they convey.

 2 / 3